 1. Search protocols are an important tool, both in terms of ensuring the effectiveness of a search and in its oversight by competent authorities, family members and persons with a legitimate interest in it.
 Accordingly, these protocols should be public and widely disseminated.

-2. If, in special cases, it appears to be in the interests of the effectiveness of a search to pursue an avenue or undertake an activity that is different to that indicated in the protocol, the corresponding decision should be justified and documented.
+2. If, in special cases, it appears to be in the interests of the effectiveness of a search to pursue an avenue or undertake an activity that is different to that indicated in the established protocol, this should be adapted accordingly, ensuring full compliance with international law, including human rights law, and the corresponding decision should be justified and documented.

 3. Search protocols should be revised and updated periodically or whenever necessary, in order to incorporate, in the search, activities whose usefulness has been demonstrated and that had not initially been envisaged.
 Any updates or revisions to the protocols shall be justified and documented.